 Since 1991, Stiftung Niedersachsen has been inviting exceptional young violinists from all over the world to compete in the ›Joseph Joachim International Violin Competition Hannover‹, which is held every three years.

 The foundation, which was founded in 1987, presents this exceptional endowment program in order to further especially gifted young musicians.
 These efforts have received international recognition.
 The competition is framed by a statewide program with special focus on music pedagogy, as the Stiftung Niedersachsen is committed to strengthening cultural diversity across the entire state.

-Since its founding, the foundation has supported some 2,800 projects with a total value of 100 million Euro.
-The foundation supports projects in the areas of art, music, education and science, literature, theater and dance, and socioculture.
+Since its founding, the foundation has supported some 3,400 projects with a total value of 114 million Euro.